Dex-Humanoids-Workshop/Dex-Humanoids-Workshop.github.io/index.markdown

 <tr>
   <td>
     <p align="justify">
       Submissions should be up to 4 pages, with unlimited references and appendices, and formatted in the <a href="https://ras.papercept.net/conferences/support/support.php">IEEE conference style</a> (ICRA or Humanoids).
 Anonymization is not required.
 Work under review or accepted at other workshops or conferences is welcome, as we do not require copyright transfer.
-We are accepting submissions through <a href="https://docs.google.com/forms/d/e/1FAIpQLScXcpr4Qk0Vsxd8cdPQQPOz_Eq1WxCCPW0f3chz-_TjoVz-yQ/viewform?usp=dialog">this form</a>.
+We are accepting submissions through <a href="https://docs.google.com/forms/d/e/1FAIpQLScXcpr4Qk0Vsxd8cdPQQPOz_Eq1WxCCPW0f3chz-_TjoVz-yQ/viewform?usp=dialog"><b>this form</b></a>.
-      The submission portal will be announced soon.
     </p>
   </td>
 </tr>